CaterinaFabbri/LetterCredit/Log.md

   * The buyer now can decide whether to waive the discrepancies or to retire from the transaction

-  * Reduced the number of view buttons and make everything more readable -- DONE
+  * Reduced the number of view buttons and make everything more readable

   * Merged the voting system with the Letter of Credit contract